Ardmulchan Fort

 Ardmulchan Fort is a ringfort (rath) and National Monument located in County Meath, Ireland.

 Location

 Ardmulchan ringfort is located on the right bank of the River Boyne near to Taaffe's Lock, 3.5 km (2 mi) west of Yellow Furze.
 It should not be confused with another ringfort, also located in Ardmulchan townland, near Broadboyne Bridge, which is not a National Monument.

 Description

-The ringfort is a flat-topped oval mound of earth (top dimensions 36 m N-S x 27 m E-W).
+The ringfort is a flat-topped oval mound of earth (top dimensions 36 m N–S 27 m E–W).
 The height is 6.6 m at the north end and 4.4 m at the south.
 The rath is defined by a scarp around the base.